 While every organism has its benefits on the ecosystem, others have more effect than others.
 Today we look at sharks.
 How do sharks help the ecosystem?
 What would be the effect of their absence?

 Sharks are undoubtedly the top predators of the ocean.
-Their species vary widely, with scientists estimating that there over 500 different species of sharks.
-This variation in species means that sharks are not just different in size and shape, but also their dietary patterns and behaviors.
+Their species vary widely, with scientists estimating that there are over 500 different species of sharks.
+This variation in species means that sharks are not just different in size and shape, but also in their dietary patterns and behaviors.

 They also occupy a wide range of ocean habitats meaning that their impact is spread across different ecosystems.
 This interconnectedness across food-web systems underscores the relationship between sharks and the ecosystem.

 But with their populations declining over the last few years, there is cause for worry.
 If nothing is done to stop the decline in shark populations, we will be eliminating a central cog in the sustainability of a healthy ecosystem.
 We should be concerned about living in a world without sharks.

 What do sharks do for the ecosystem?
 What would their absence mean?

 Table of Contents